tlswg/tls-exported-authenticator/draft-ietf-tls-exported-authenticator.md

 signature algorithm used should be chosen from the "signature_algorithms" sent by the peer in the TLS handshake.

-The signature is computed using the over the concatenation of:
+The signature is computed using the chosen signature scheme over the concatenation of:

 * A string that consists of octet 32 (0x20) repeated 64 times
 * The context string "Exported Authenticator" (which is not NULL-terminated)